 Are you starting to get an idea of how murky celiac disease can be?

 To make matters even more unclear, allow me to introduce a condition known as latent celiac disease.
-Those with latent celiac disease will they have negative test results.
-Which then turn positive months or years later.
-(8, 9) Alternatively, this part of the population may have a negative biopsy but positive blood markers for celiac disease.
+Those with latent celiac disease will have negative test results.
+Which then turn positive months or even years later.
+(8, 9) Additionally, this part of the population may have a negative biopsy but positive blood markers for celiac disease.

-In latent celiac disease, it is commonly agreed upon that treatment with a gluten-free diet is not recommended.
+A gluten-free diet is not recommended for those with latent celiac disease.
 However, my clinical experience goes against this ruling.
 As the gluten protein is often a trigger for autoimmune disease through its effect on causing intestinal permeability or, leaky gut.
 Adherence to a gluten-free diet is likely to show improvements in tissue antibodies.

 The connection between gluten and fatigue

 Look how similar the symptom presentation of silent celiac disease and chronic fatigue syndrome are – fatigue, insomnia, brain fog, skin issues, and headaches.
 Sounds a lot like CFS doesn’t it?